top of page

 Protect your skin.
 Prevent skin cancer.

-Every tan, sunburn, or, worse, a blistering burn is a sign that your skin has been injured.
-Take the initiative to protect your skin.
+Every tan is a sign your skin has been injured.
+Every sunburn, a warning.
+Every blister, a consequence.
+Take the initiative to protect your skin before it's too late.

 Why use a wide-brimmed hat?